ThbltLmr/yt-term/ARTICLE.md

 </details>

 ## Encoding frames to be displayed
-Now that we have a queue of RGB frames, we need to convert them to graphics escape codes matching the Kitty graphics protocol.
-So we need the right control data (which will be the same in every escape code), and we need to encode the RGB data in base64.
+Now that we have a queue of RGB frames, we need  our encode thread to convert them to graphics escape codes matching the Kitty graphics protocol.
+So we need the right control data (which will be the same in every escape code), and we need to encode the RGB data  of each frame in base64.

 Here are the control data key-value pairs that we need to display one of our frames, i.e. a 640x360 pixels image:
 - `f=24`: to signal that we are sending RGB data;